 - About Us

 - Creating Support

 Lois M. Jones

-On this date, Lois Mailou Jones, a Black painter and educator, was born in Boston in 1905.
+On this date, Lois Mailou Jones, a Black painter, and educator, was born in Boston in 1905.

 Jones was raised by parents who supported her early talent and ambition.
 Her father was one of the first Black graduates of Boston's Suffolk Law School, and her mother was a hairdresser and talented milliner.
-Jones studied art at Boston High School of Practical Arts, the Boston Museum School of Fine Arts, and the Designers Art School of Boston.
+Jones studied art at the Boston High School of Practical Arts, the Boston Museum School of Fine Arts, and the Designers Art School of Boston.
 Her family spent summers on Martha's Vineyard, where she painted watercolor sketches and enjoyed the encouragement of artists who summered there.